-Matching principle is an accounting concept where companies report expenses at the same time as the revenues they are related to.
-Revenues and expenses are matched on the income statement for a period of time (i.e. a year, quarter, or month).
+The matching principle is an accounting concept that dictates that companies report expenses at the same time as the revenues they are related to.
+Revenues and expenses are matched on the income statement for a period of time (e.g., a year, quarter, or month).

 Example of the Matching Principle

 Imagine that a company pays its employees an annual bonus for their work during the fiscal year.
 The policy is to pay 5% of revenues generated over the year, which is paid out in February of the following year.

 In 2018, the company generates revenue of $100 million and thus will pay its employees a bonus of $5 million in February 2019.

 Even though the bonus is not paid until the following year, the matching principle stipulates that the expense should be recorded on the 2018 income statement as an expense of $5 million.

 On the balance sheet at the end of 2018, a bonuses payable balance of $5 million will be added and cash will be $5 million higher than it would have been if it had been paid out, so the balance sheet continues to balance.

 In February 2019, when the bonus is paid out there is no impact on the income statement.
-The cash balance on the balance sheet will be reduced by $5 million and the accounts payable balance will also be reduced by $5 million, and the balance sheet will continue to balance.
+The cash balance on the balance sheet will be reduced by $5 million and the bonuses payable balance will also be reduced by $5 million, so the balance sheet will continue to balance.

 The matching principle is a part of the accrual accounting system and presents a more accurate picture of a company’s operations on the income statement.

 Investors typically want to see a smooth and normalized income statement where revenues and expenses are tied together, as opposed to being lumpy and disconnected.
 By matching them together, investors get a better sense of the true economics of the business.